modular/modular/KGEN/docs/public/value-lifecycle.md

 ### Trivial Types

-The most flexible types are ones that are just “bags of bits”.
-These types are “trivial” because they can be copied, moved, and destroyed without invoking custom code.
+The most flexible types are ones that are just "bags of bits".
+These types are "trivial" because they can be copied, moved, and destroyed without invoking custom code.
 Types like these are arguably the most common basic type that surrounds us: things like integers and floating point values are all trivial.
 From a language perspective, Mojo doesn’t need special support for these, it